Betz Limit Of Wind Turbines

 Betz Limit Tutorial Summary

-Wind turbines are designed to extract the kinetic energy contained in movement of air through its blades.
+We have seen here that wind turbines are designed to extract as much of the kinetic energy contained within the movement of the air as it passes through its blades.
 The efficiency of wind power extraction is determined by the Power Coefficient (Cp) which is the ratio of power extracted by the turbine to the total power available in the wind.

-100% extraction of the winds kinetic energy is not possible as the flow of air would be reduced to a complete stop and no wind speed would remain available to sustain the flow of air through the turbines blades.
+As discussed, 100% extraction of the winds kinetic energy is not possible as the flow of the air would be reduced to a complete stop leaving no wind speed available to sustain the flow of air through the wind turbines blade design.
 German physicist Albert Betz calculated that any wind turbine could not convert more than 59.3% of the kinetic energy available in the wind into mechanical energy simply by turning a rotor blade.
-This theoretical maximum coefficient of power is known as the Betz Limit.

-There are many factors that prevent wind turbines from reaching the theoretical Betz limit such as blade losses, mechanical losses, friction, aerofoil drag loss, and many more.
-Reducing these losses will help increase the overall efficiency of a practical wind turbine.
+There are many factors that prevent real wind turbines from reaching the theoretical Betz limit such as blade losses, mechanical losses, friction, aerofoil drag loss, and many more.
+In reality actual wind turbines typically achieve about 35-45% efficiency, so reducing these losses will help increase the overall efficiency of a practical wind turbine.

 Note that the use of a verical axis wind turbine is not limited by the Betz limit since it can receive the driving force of the wind from all directions around itself.